sugiyamath/paraemb/README.md

 - dvecs_n_features.npy: hard-negative vectors that were transformed from sentence2.

 ### training
-run.sh will execute four types of training scripts:
+run.sh will execute two types of training scripts:

 - model_ns.py: a model using random negative sampling.
 - model_hn.py: a model using hard-negative.